 Increasing access to quality health care for low-income families and underserved communities is at the core of GKFF’s community health efforts.
 The Foundation has invested in multiple data-driven interventions for adults and children as well as the community at large.

-The University of Oklahoma-Tulsa School of Community Medicine
+The OU-TU School of Community Medicine

-In order to address the lack of health care access in certain areas of Oklahoma, the Foundation invested almost $100 million to create the OU-Tulsa School of Community Medicine.
+In order to address the lack of health care access in certain areas of Oklahoma, the Foundation invested almost $100 million to create the OU-TU School of Community Medicine.
 The goal of the nation’s first School of Community Medicine is to recruit and train physicians and other health care professionals who will dedicate their careers to serving low-income populations and addressing health disparities within underserved populations in rural and urban areas of Oklahoma.
 Simultaneously, the school advances understanding of how new doctors can assess the social determinants of health to prevent and address chronic disease in the community.
 Recruiting students who will be inspired by this mission and training physicians via a unique curriculum that combines public health and preventive medicine concepts are at the core of the school’s mission.

 Projects to Serve Specific Underserved Populations and Health Insurance Expansion